Shahriar-Kariman/CS3383_Assignemnt_5/CS3383_Assignment5.md

   return result_2
 ```

-I dont really think pruning is impacting the worst case scenario what is $w$ is high enough for all of the objects to fit?
+I dint really think pruning is impacting the worst case scenario what is $w$ is high enough for all of the objects to fit?

 So I think it should be safe to say the run time analysis is still $\Theta(2^n)$.

-## Question 2 - Dividing into Subeset
+## Question 2 - Dividing into Subset

-This is alot like DFS.
+This is a lot like DFS.

 ```py
 def divide(numbers):